After Hip Replacement: Continuing with Hospital Recovery

-You can leave the hospital when your medical condition is stable and you’re able to walk safely, including up and down stairs.
+You can leave the hospital when your health problem is stable and you’re able to walk safely, including up and down stairs.
 Once home, it’s normal to have “good” and “bad” days.
 But if you continue exercising, there will be more good days and your general condition is likely to improve.

 Your family’s role

 Your family’s support is especially important while you recover and readjust.
 They can help you make the transition to your home environment.
 They can remind you of what you learned in the hospital.
 They can also assist you with equipment until you can use it on your own.
 Ask your family to encourage you to do things for yourself.
 They can also cheer you on and celebrate when you walk a little farther, or accomplish a new task.